quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part12_8.6_The_Station.md

 #### Concept of Steady State for Markov Chains
-A Markov Chain is said to be stationary or in steady state if it has a unique stationary distribution \(\vec{\pi}\) and the initial state is chosen according to these stationary probabilities.
+A Markov Chain is said to be stationary or in steady state if it has a unique stationary distribution $\vec{\pi}$ and the initial state is chosen according to these stationary probabilities.

 :p What does "stationary" mean for a Markov chain?
 ??x
-For a Markov chain, being "stationary" means that once the system reaches this state (where probabilities of being in any state are given by \(\vec{\pi}\)), it remains there indefinitely.
-This is achieved if the initial distribution matches \(\vec{\pi}\), ensuring no matter the starting point, after many transitions, the probability distribution stabilizes to \(\vec{\pi}\). x??
+For a Markov chain, being "stationary" means that once the system reaches this state (where probabilities of being in any state are given by $\vec{\pi}$), it remains there indefinitely.
+This is achieved if the initial distribution matches $\vec{\pi}$, ensuring no matter the starting point, after many transitions, the probability distribution stabilizes to $\vec{\pi}$. x??

 ---